 The PROFILES registry

 ‘Patient Reported Outcomes Following Initial treatment and Long term Evaluation of Survivorship (PROFILES)’ is a registry for the study of the physical and psychosocial impact of cancer and its treatment from a dynamic, growing population-based cohort of both short and long-term cancer survivors.
-Researchers from the Comprehensive Cancer Centre South in Eindhoven and Tilburg University in Tilburg, The Netherlands, work together with medical specialists from the local hospitals in order to setup different PROFILES studies, collect the necessary data, and present the results in scientific journals and (inter)national conferences. (read more)
+Researchers from the Netherlands Comprehensive Cancer Centre and Tilburg University in Tilburg, The Netherlands, work together with medical specialists from national hospitals in order to setup different PROFILES studies, collect the necessary data, and present the results in scientific journals and (inter)national conferences. (read more)

 Scope, rationale and design of PROFILES were published in the European Journal of Cancer, May 2011: